mm-s/sandbox/README.txt

-allnodes requires a solution implying minimal cooperation with customer, who would supply a public key, then receive a tx payload from allnodes for them to sign and announce.
+Business requires a solution implying minimal cooperation with customer, who would supply a public key, then receive a tx payload to sign and announce.

 =======================================